maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 6.`\|`ITSM`| :small_orange_diamond: :small_blue_diamond:

 Now we do not need the small column anymore as we have used it.
-Go to the **Meshes** folder and right click on **DeleteMe** and delete this static mesh.
+Remove it from the level and press the **File | Save Level** menu item.
+Go to the **Meshes** folder and *right click* on **DeleteMe** and delete this static mesh.
+Select **Force Delete** as it was used in the level - we don't mind here as we are not using it anymore.

 ![delete delte me file](images/deleteFlute.png)